vaidehijoshi/rfcs/deprecation-template.md

+---
-- Stage: Proposed (later updated to other stages)
+Stage: Proposed # later updated to other stages
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
-- Release date: Unreleased (later update with YYYY-MM-DD)
-- Release Versions: (Include any package with work necessary for the feature, n/a for non-code RFCs)
+Start Date: # fill me in with today's date, YYYY-MM-DD Release Date: Unreleased # later update with YYYY-MM-DD Release Versions: # Include any package with work necessary for the feature, n/a for non-code RFCs
   - ember-source: vX.Y.Z
   - ember-data: vX.Y.Z
-- Relevant Team(s): (fill this in with the [team(s)](README.md#relevant-teams) to which this RFC applies)
-- RFC PR: (after opening the Proposal RFC PR, update this with a link to it and update the file name)
+Relevant Team(s): # fill this in with the [team(s)](README.md#relevant-teams) to which this RFC applies RFC PR: [#0000](https://github.com/emberjs/rfcs/pull/0000) # after opening the Proposal RFC PR, update this with a link to it and update the file name
+---
 # <RFC title>

 ## Summary